Posts

 Image

-In one of my recent talks, I surprised myself by saying respect is more important in a marriage over love.
+In one of my recent talks, I surprised myself by saying that respect is more important than love in a marriage.
 Love fades.
-The colour of faded respect is also bright.
-We have often heard of individuals saying, we have fallen out of love.
-Have we ever heard a soul whispering, we have fallen out of respect.
-English language too doesn't support such a hypothesis.
-The colossal part of my above talk was totally impromptu.
-I'm a spontaneous and organic speaker.
-Call it my lousy attitude or my strong desire to speak my heart, I don't prepare for my talks well in advance.
-My brain registers the theme of the talk and the age group of my listeners.
-Done.
-My heart is ready to open a little chamber of experience hidden within chambers of intelligence.
-What spills out is something even I might not be aware of.
-These talks become a mirror to my lost self.
-After the said talk, for several days, I grazed on this thought- Respect is more essential than love in a marriage...
+Yet, even the color of faded respect shines bright.
+We often hear people say, “We’ve fallen out of love.”
+But have we ever heard anyone whisper, “We’ve fallen out of respect”?
+Even the English language doesn’t support such a notion.
+A large part of that talk was totally impromptu.
+I am a spontaneous and organic speaker.
+Call it my carefree attitude or my deep desire to speak my heart, but I rarely prepare for my talks in advance.
+My brain simply registers the theme and the age group of my listeners.
+And that’s it.
+My heart then opens a small chamber of experience hidden within the chambers of intellect.
+What spills out is often as surprising to me as it is to my audience.
+These talks become a mirror to my forgotten self.
+After that particular talk, for several days, I kept grazing on the thought: Respect is more essential than love in a marriage.
+Wh...

 The doctor’s wife